 10 Superstitions You Might Still Believe

-1. Walking Under A Ladder Is Bad Luck
+1. Walking Under A Ladder Brings Bad Luck

 The triangle was a sacred symbol to the early Christians, representing the Blessed Trinity–Father, Son, and Holy Spirit.
 Walking under a ladder was considered a serious sin because it weakened God’s power, and thus released evil demons into the world.
 Before the gallows were invented, murderers were hung from the top rungs of ladders.
-Many people believed that their ghosts had a habit of hanging round under those ladders where the bodies fell, so it behooved a wise person to not walk under a ladder.
+Many people believed that their ghosts had a habit of hanging around under those ladders where the bodies fell, so it behooved a wise person to not walk under a ladder.